GarrettJudd/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

 ## Method 2: Azure Portal Deployment Process

 A deployment for this reference architecture is available on [GitHub](https://github.com/mspnp/reference-architectures/tree/master/compliance/uk-official/three-tier-web-with-adds).
-The templates can be cloned or downloaded if customisation of parameters are requried.
+The templates can be cloned or downloaded if customisation of parameters is requried.
-The reference architecture is deployed in four stages.
-To deploy the architecture, follow these steps for each deployment stage -
+The reference architecture is deployed in three stages.
+To deploy the architecture, follow the steps below for each deployment stage.

-For Virtual Machines The parameter files include a hard-coded administrator user names and passwords.
+For Virtual Machines The parameter files include hard-coded administrator user names and passwords.
 These values can be changed in the parameter files if required.
-Tt is *strongly recommended that you immediately change both on all the VMs*.
+It is ***strongly recommended that you immediately change both on all the VMs***.
 Click on each VM in the Azure portal then click on **Reset password** in the **Support troubleshooting** blade.

-## Deploy Networking Infrastructure
+## Stage 1: Deploy Networking Infrastructure

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmspnp%2Freference-architectures%2Fmaster%2Fcompliance%2Fuk-official%2Fthree-tier-web-with-adds%2Ftemplates%2Fvirtualnetwork.azuredeploy.json" target="_blank">
 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>